8 Tipps für umweltschonendes Waschen - washo.ch

 8 tips for environmentally friendly washing

-We use energy and water with every wash cycle.
+Every wash cycle consumes energy and water.
 In addition, the environment is polluted by various substances in conventional detergents.
 Even with very small changes to our usual washing habits, we can wash more sustainably and save money at the same time.

 1. Fill your washing machine

-Your washing machine requires the same amount of energy whether it is half empty or full.
-So please fill up your washing machine drum too.
+Your washing machine uses the same amount of energy whether it is half empty or full.
+So please make sure you fill up your washing machine drum too.

-1. Does this really need to go in the wash?
+1. Does it really have to go in the wash?

-Every wash cycle costs resources, microplastic fibers are released from synthetic clothing and wastewater also pollutes the environment.
-That's why we can only wash sustainably if we reduce the number of wash cycles.
+Every wash cycle costs resources, microplastic fibers are released from synthetic clothing and the environment is also polluted by waste water.
+That's why we can only wash sustainably if we reduce the number of washes.

-Luckily, it's easier than we thought and also protects our clothes.
-Instead of throwing the T-shirt you wore to the office in the washing basket as soon as you get home, we can hang it up and let it air out for a while.
+Luckily, this is easier than you might think and also protects our clothes.
+Instead of throwing the T-shirt we wore to the office into the washing basket as soon as we get home, we can hang it up and let it air out for a while.
 Then it could certainly still be worn for shopping later.

 1. Wash cool & save money